Last Updated on April 26, 2021 by queenie mak

 But if you are not sure what plugs you need, click here to find out.
 You may need to bring a universal travel adapter for your travel so you can make sure all your electronic equipment can be charged.
 Check Amazon for the latest price for a universal travel adapter.

-Data & Wifi
+Data & Wifi in Taiwan

 Having a data connection is very important to travellers, especially if you are working as a digital nomad.
 It is a must-have if you are using your smartphone to navigate around a new city, staying connected with friends and family back home, etc.